 Introduction to data mining

 The concept of data mining has been with us since long before the digital age.
 The idaea of applying data to knowledge discovery has been around for centuries, starting with manual formulae for statistical modelling and regression analysis.
 In the 1930s, Alan Turing introduced the idaea of a universal computing machine that could perform complex computations.
 This marked the rise of the electromechanical computer — and with it, the ever-expanding explosion of digital information that continues to this very day.

-Data mining gives businesses an opportunity to optimise operations for the most likely future by understanding the past and present, and making accurate predictions about what is likely to happen next.
+Data mining gives businesses an opportunity to optimise operations by understanding the past and present to make accurate predictions about what is likely to happen next.

 For example, sales and marketing teams can use data mining to predict which prospects are likely to become profitable customers.
 Based on past customer demographics, they can establish a profile of the type of prospect who would be most likely to respond to a specific offer.
 With this knowledge, they can increase return on investment (ROI) by targeting only those prospects likely to respond and become valuable customers.

-You can use data mining to solve almost any business problem that involves data, including:
+Data mining can help solve almost any business problem that involves data, including: